Honda Civic Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below details average Honda Civic insurance rates for different risk profiles and scenarios.
+The chart below illustrates estimated Honda Civic insurance rates for additional coverage and risk scenarios.

 - The cheapest rate after discounts is $857